diverso-lab/uvlhub-docs/tutorials/crud.md

 {: .warning-title }
 > Reboot required!
 >
-> However, even if we see the module listed, Flask may not yet allow navigation in the paths of that module.
+> However, even if we see the module listed, Flask may not yet allow navigation in the routes of that module.
 This is because Flask has a particular way of loading files and modules in its initial stage.
 We have to **reboot** our Flask server (or Docker container).
 After that, our module should appear in the list.
 >

 We can also list the current routes of our module with: